DavidDock/ElephantMouseMonkey/TESTING.md

 * A number of unnecessary semi-colons were found.
   These semi-colons were deleted to fix the warning.

-* There were 2 warnings stating: Functions declared within loops referencing out scoped variable may lead to confusing semantics.
+* There were 2 warnings stating: 'Functions declared within loops referencing out scoped variable may lead to confusing semantics.'
 This was where I initially had two long functions within click event listener loops containing other functions.
 These were for both my answer buttons and user animal choice buttons.
 I fixed the issue by adding two functions for when the relevant button was clicked ('questionClick' and 'gamRun') so I could take the other functions out of the loop.

 ### Final Test Results